corb555/GeoFinder/README.md

 # GeoFinder
-GeoFinder reads the place names in a GEDCOM or Gramps XML genealogy file, validates them and corrects them and adds their latitude and longitude using geo data from the 20M entry geoname.org database.
+GeoFinder reads the place names in a GEDCOM genealogy file, validates and corrects them, and adds their latitude and longitude using geo data from the  geoname.org database.
 For unrecognized places, it supports wildcard searches and phonetic searches.

 <a name="features"></a>
 ## Features